badasswp/trash-post-in-block-editor/readme.txt

 == Screenshots ==

-1. Trash Post - Delete Post from within the WP Block Editor quickly.
+1. Trash Post - Delete Post from within the WP Block Editor.
-2. Yes/No Prompt - Delete Post from within the WP Block Editor quickly.
+2. Yes/No Prompt - Delete Post from within the WP Block Editor.

 == Changelog ==